17. June 2021 | Position

 Corona retains its firm grip on the world.
 Healthcare systems and supply chains are undergoing a stress test globally - a situation where the chemical-pharmaceutical industry is making its contribution.

-A strong pharmaceutical industry location is important for reliable healthcare.
+Large and medium-sized pharmaceutical businesses, start-ups and reputable research institutes contribute to this – which shows that a strong pharmaceutical industry location is important for reliable healthcare.
 Competitive and innovation-friendly production conditions are crucial to ensure that Europe does not become fully dependent on productions in China and India.

 Pharmaceutical production and trade are interlinked worldwide.
 Foreign countries need imports from Europe; conversely, the European market relies on non-European imports.
 Diversification increases supply security: if one location fails, another can make up for it.
 In order to safeguard medical care, it is therefore important to maintain and strengthen global value chains.